-19. (1) The economic and moral rights in a work are protected for the period set out in the Table.
+19. (1) The copyright in a work is protected for the period set out in the Table.

-TABLE Item Kind of work Period of protection of economic and moral rights 1.
+COPYRIGHT PROTECTION PERIOD TABLE Item Kind of work Period of protection of economic and moral rights 1.
 Work of joint authorship During the life of the last surviving author and for 50 years after his or her death 2.
-Collective work (other than an work of applied art) and an audiovisual work For 50 years on and after the date on which the work: (a) was made; or (b) first made available to the public; (c) first published; whichever date is the latest 3.
-Work published anonymously or under a pseudonym See also subsection (2) For 50 years on and after the date on which the work: (a) was made; or (b) first made available to the public; (c) first published; whichever date is the latest See also subsection (2) 4.
+Collective work (other than an work of applied art) and an audiovisual work For 50 years on and after the date on which the work: was made; or first made available to the public; first published; whichever date is the latest 3.
+Work published anonymously or under a pseudonym For 50 years on and after the date on which the work: (a) was made; or (b) first made available to the public; (c) first published; whichever date is the latest See also subsection (2) 4.
 Work of applied art 25 years on and after the making of the work 5.
 Any other work During the lifetime of the author and for 50 years after his or her death.

-(2) If the author's identity is revealed or is no longer in doubt before the expiration of the 50 year period, item 1 or 5 of the Table applies, as the case requires.

-(3) A period provided for in the Table runs to the end of the calendar year in which it would otherwise expire.
+- (2) If the author's identity is revealed or is no longer in doubt before the expiration of the 50 year period, item 1 or 5 of the Table applies, as the case requires. - (3) A period provided for in the Table runs to the end of the calendar year in which it would otherwise expire.